fengyuruhui98/File/write/Daily/癸卯日志/November.md

 Work day

 ## Daily
+Hungry and the lazy would be my sine, I got up early at about 7:00am, and then ate the aGuiguotie, then work morning, and I got my hair cut at about 19:30pm, planned for paying a visit to CHN.
+Then night I bought the duck and it tasted saulty...
-Hungry and the lazy would be my sine
+All the lazy and down would paid someday in the latest future.

 # 22:58 Fri, Nov 03, 2023